 - Mold, rot, or moisture

+If you’re seeing any of these signs, it’s likely that your roof does indeed need to be replaced.
 At times like these, it also helps to have a firm grasp of the expected lifespan of your roofing materials.
 Information on residential and commercial roofing material life expectancies can be found in the previous chapters.
-You can also consult your contractor or manufacturer directly for further detail.
+You can also consult your roofing contractor or manufacturer directly for further detail.

 The type of roofing material used will determine how often a roof needs to be replaced.